128technology/docs/docs/config_wan_assurance.md

 Once the site assignment is complete, the information is relayed back to the corresponding 128T router, and the router begins streaming the telemetry data to the cloud.

-## SSR/128T WAN Assurance Features
+## SSR WAN Assurance Features

 ### Topology Mapping

-The SSR/128T Router can be configured to receive LLDP packets from LAN interfaces.
+The SSR can be configured to receive LLDP packets from LAN interfaces.
 This information is useful for creating a local site level topology view.
 Use the following code example to enable the LLDP receive mode on LAN interfaces.

 `configure authority router <router> node <node> device-interface <lan-intf> lldp mode receive-only`